Sustainability at Wrexham Glyndwr

 Take a look at the last few SAWG meeting notes:

-This is in the developmental stage with a view to obtaining ISO 14001.
-The Environmental Management System will ensure that continual improvement is obtained.
+This is in the developmental stage with a view to obtaining Green Dragon.
+The Green Dragon Standard is owned and operated by Groundwork Wales.